Jackenmen/JackCogs/README.md

 # License

-Please see MIT License for details.
-This project is open source and you are free to modify and use my work as long as you credit me.
+Please see Apache License 2.0 for details.
+In short, this project is open source and you are free to modify and use my work as long as you credit me.

 This project bundles fonts from [Roboto family](https://fonts.google.com/specimen/Roboto) which is distributed on Apache License 2.0